yuuki/albio/README.md

 albio
 =====

-A CLI tool to service in/out from AWS Loadbalancer such as ELB/ALB.
+A CLI tool to gracefully manage instances on ELB or ALB.

 ```shell
 $ albio --out --execute